dhansel/Altair8800-IOBus/02-serial-port/README.md

 driven by a 11.0592MHz crystal (as opposed to the usual 8Mhz or 16Mhz) which allows for precise serial rates.
-Use a MiniPro TL866 or similar programmer to upload the clockgen.hex file in this folder to the ATTiny85, using the following fuse settings: Low=0xFF, High=0x57, Extended=0xFF.
+Use a MiniPro TL866 or similar programmer to upload the clockgen.hex file in this folder to the ATTiny85. **Important:** Program the fuse settings ("Config" button in the TL866 interface) to
+Fuse Low=0xFF, Fuse High=0x57, Extended Fuse Byte=0xFF.

 The baud rate is set by the DIP switches on the card itself, not by the software (same as it was with the original 88-2SIO card).